What Causes Anorexia?

 From a psychological standpoint, eating disorder sufferers tend to share thoughts, feelings and views of the world that support the development and maintenance of anorexia symptoms.
 They tend to be perfectionistic and high achieving, which propels their obsessive behaviors to be the “best dieter,” and not just thinner but the “thinnest.”

 Low self-directedness drives behaviors that conflict with longstanding values and beliefs.
-A desire to avoid harm and conflict drives secrecy and hidden behaviors—anorexics will often present a “healthy” version of themselves to keep friends and loved ones happy and avoid difficult conversations about weight, eating and exercise concerns.
+A desire to avoid harm and conflict drives secrecy and hidden behaviors.
+For example, people with anorexia will often present a “healthy” version of themselves to keep friends and loved ones happy and avoid difficult conversations about weight, eating and exercise concerns.

 Sadly, sufferers struggle to see the “big picture,” not understanding how their restriction, exercise and rituals around food and eating are affecting their health, relationships and success.
 Their inflexibility supports rigid adherence to calorie counting, exercise frequency and food rituals, even at the expense of commitments and relationships.
 They are bound by rules, however illogical.

-- They serve as the basis of reality TV
+These thinner body tpes serve as the basis of most TV programs and films.

 These pressures can adversely affect everyone, especially the sensitive, perfectionistic individuals at highest risk for developing anorexia.